 And before you ask, no, you cannot connect your Standalone headset to your PC to turn into a PC powered one, with ONE exception.
-The Oculus Quest has a free program called the Oculus Link that lets it connect to your PC, giving it access to all of Steam´s library of games.
+The Oculus Quest has two free programs called the Oculus Link and the Oculus Air that lets it connect to your PC, giving it access to all of Steam´s library of games.
 You can check our article here to see if your PC can to run the Link.

 Because of its limited scope, it is the VR headset with the fewer number of titles available and is geared 100% towards gaming.
 Nonetheless, you still have access to hundreds of games to choose from, and to their credit, they tend to be more polished than what you would find on Google Play or the App Store.

 Unfortunately, aside from the games on the VR kit, the Switch doesn´t have any dedicated VR titles.
 You can use the Labo VR kit to play Smash Bros, Zelda BOTW and Mario Odyssey, but it´s not recommended, as it can be quite disorienting.